ReWittmann/blockSQP2/README.md

 2. `-DPYTHON_INTERPRETER= (/PATH/TO/PYTHON_EXECUTABLE)` - optional, choose python interpreter to build for
 3. `-DJULIA_INTERFACE= (ON/OFF)` - build blocksqp.jl from the C interface, default ON

-See README_WINDOWS.md on how to build for windows with MSVC and intel Fortran.
+See README_WINDOWS.md for details on how to build for Windows with mingW.

 ### Binaries
-The binaries are placed into /blockSQP/lib or /blockSQP/bin, /py_blockSQP and /blocksqp.jl/bin.
+The binaries are placed into /blockSQP/lib or /blockSQP/bin, /py_blockSQP and /blocksqp.jl/bin, as required for py_blockSQP and blockSQP.jl.

 ## Examples and documentation

 ### Python interface requirements
-The py_blockSQP requires numpy, running the Python scripts additionally requires casadi and matplotlib.
+py_blockSQP requires numpy, running the Python scripts additionally requires casadi and matplotlib.
 The project was tested for numpy 2.3.2, casadi 3.7.1 and matplotlib 3.10.5.
 In addition, some plot functions require LaTeX to be available on the system.

 ### Testing and benchmarking